Blaze and the Monster Machines

-Blaze and the Monster Machines is a computer-animated interactive children's television series with a focus on teaching science, technology, engineering, and mathematics (STEM) that premiered on Nickelodeon on October 13, 2014.
-The series revolves around Blaze, a monster truck, and his driver, AJ, as they have adventures in Axle City and learn about various STEM concepts which help them on their way.
-Joining them is the human mechanic Gabby and their monster truck friends Stripes, Starla, Darington and Zeg as well as their rival Crusher and his sidekick Pickle.
-Then later on, Watts join the main cast in Season 3.
+Blaze and the Monster Machines is an animated children's television series.
+It premiered on Nickelodeon on October 13, 2014.
+The show revolves around Blaze, a monster truck, and his human driver, AJ, as they have adventures in Axle City and learn about various STEM concepts that help them on their way.
+Joining them is the human mechanic, Gabby and their monster truck friends: Stripes, Starla, Darington, and Zeg as well as their rival Crusher and his goofy sidekick Pickle.
+Watts and Blaze's sister, Sparkle, join the main cast in Seasons 3 and 7.

 Plot

-Blaze and the Monster Machines focuses on Blaze, a red monster truck, and his smart young driver, AJ.
-They live in a world that involves many living monster trucks called "Monster Machines".
-Their friends include their truck friends, Starla, Stripes, Zeg, Darington, and Watts (as of Season 3), as well as Gabby, who is a mechanic who can fix anything and later on Watts' Monster Machine driver and close friend (as of Season 3).
-Each episode also features Crusher, a sneaky blue truck who cheats in races, but slowly evolves into a nicer character.
-Crusher is always accompanied by a small truck named Pickle, his goofy sidekick.
+The show focuses on Blaze, an orange-red monster truck, and his smart, young driver, AJ.
+They live in a world that is inhabited by sentient monster trucks called "Monster Machines", including primary characters Starla, Stripes, Zeg, Darington, Watts (as of Season 3), and Blaze's sister Sparkle (as of Season 7).
+Among the cast is Gabby, a talented mechanic who later befriends Watts and becomes her driver.
+Each episode also features Crusher, a sneaky blue tractor-trailer who cheats in races, but slowly evolves into a nicer character.
+Crusher is always accompanied by his comic relief sidekick, Pickle.

 Format

 Each episode has Blaze and AJ go on various adventures and solve problems along the way, normally three per episode, with "assistance" from the viewing audience.
 Blaze might also transform into a different vehicle or artifact depending on the situation.
-Blaze may sometimes get a task done with the help of his Blazing Speed, a special power that allows him to go super fast.
-Animals in this monster machine world have blended windows (which have been removed as of season 5) and wheels.
-However, AJ and Gabby are both humans.
-In some episodes, Blaze, AJ and their friends are in a race against Crusher.
+Blaze may sometimes get a task done with the help of his special power, "Blazing Speed", which is usually used in the climax of an episode and is initiated by shouting "Let's Blaze!".
+In some episodes, Blaze, AJ and their friends race against Crusher.
 During the race, Crusher cheats, usually with the help of his gray robot parts.
 However, Blaze and AJ manage to get through his traps, and they always beat him in time.
-Some episodes do not involve races, but still have Blaze competing against Crusher, sometimes by racing against him to get an item.
-Other episodes involve helping a truck friend such as Starla, Zeg, Darington, Stripes, Watts, or even Crusher and/or Pickle.
-Each episode features two or three original songs usually performed by Blaze and AJ offscreen, when they're setting off on their adventure or demonstrating the episode's STEM concept.
+Not all episodes involve a proper race, but still have Blaze competing against Crusher, sometimes by racing against him to get an item.
+Other episodes involve helping a friend such as Starla, Zeg, Darington, Stripes, Watts, Sparkle, or even Crusher and Pickle.
+Each episode features two or three original songs, usually performed by Blaze and AJ off-screen, when they are setting off on their adventure or demonstrating the episode's STEM concept.

+In many episodes beginning with Season 2, the main plot is alternated with a subplot featuring Crusher and Pickle, which rarely intersects with the main story but is loosely related to it.
+In the subplot, Crusher is trying to do something, but ends up in a series of mishaps, usually by not listening to Pickle or thinking ahead, and suffers a random joke on his receiving end.